smootalicious/gamepad_config/README.md

 ## Troubleshooting
-- Make sure your mapping is in your aplication's gamecontrollerdb.txt
+- Make sure your mapping is in your application's gamecontrollerdb.txt (for m8c - `/home/<user>/.local/share/m8c/` - you may have to create it)

 - Some applications may not have or read the gamecontrollerdb.txt file